meme2515/transformer_pytorch/README.md

 ## :chart_with_downwards_trend: Train & Validation Loss

 The following is the cross entropy loss of train and test runs on 100 epoch test run.
+The minimum evaluation loss is recorded at 0.0733.
+BLEU scoring was not implemented in this case.

 <img src = "images/loss.png" width="600">